 Dr Emiline Smith

-- Lecturer in Trafficking Culture (Sociology) (Sociology)
+- Lecturer in Criminology (Sociology)

 Prior to becoming a Lecturer at the University of Glasgow, Emiline worked as a Lecturer in Criminology at the University of Liverpool in Singapore.
 She has previously worked as a research assistant and teaching assistant at the University of Hong Kong, the Scottish Centre for Crime and Justice Research, the United Nations Office on Drugs and Crime, and Cambodia’s Ministry of Culture and Fine Arts.